Appearance

 Live View

 Live View is your real-time trading window.
 It shows every position that's open right now and every limit or stop order still waiting to fill, with profit and loss updating second by second straight from your broker.
-From here you can close a position, lock in breakeven, or cancel a pending order — and a single button sets every open position to breakeven at once.
+From here you can close a position, lock in breakeven, cancel a pending order, or set a whole channel's positions to breakeven at once.

 - Close — closes the position now.